 The FTP port.
 This should be the same value that you used for the FTP_PORT site parameter.

-The username of an ALM site administrator.
+The username or API key of an ALM site administrator.

-The password of the ALM site administrator.
+If you use username in the User field, enter the password of the ALM site administrator.

 Browse and edit repository files.
 After you connect to the FTP service, a list of the site domains is displayed.
 Select a domain, and then select a project.
 The FTP client displays the project repository directories.